manikanthanukala/AWS-Cloud-Practitioner-Certification-Notes/README.md

 Offers up to 72% savings compared to On-Demand pricing in exchange for committing to a specific hourly usage amount for one or three years CloudchiprAWS.
 Two types:

-Compute Savings Plans: Most flexible, applies across instance families, regions, and even other services like Lambda and Fargate
+***Compute Savings Plans***: Most flexible, applies across instance families, regions, and even other services like Lambda and Fargate

-EC2 Instance Savings Plans: Higher discounts but limited to specific instance families within a region
+***EC2 Instance Savings Plans:*** Higher discounts but limited to specific instance families within a region

 Payment options: